open/close all folders

 - Austin and his twin Dr. Evil are separated in Austin Powers, with one being raised by a negligent spy father and the other raised by a cruel Belgian man and his French whore girlfriend.

-- This trope was subverted in the movie Twins with Schwarzenegger and Devito as the twins, who cannot be mistaken for each other.
-The Olsens also did a sort of subversion of this in It Takes Two, where (for once) they're not playing sisters.
+- This trope was subverted in Twins with Arnold Schwarzenegger and Danny DeVito as the twins, who cannot be mistaken for each other.

 - The Jackie Chan film Twin Dragons.